 - Joe Batteer, John Rice

-- Nicolas Cage, Adam Beach, Peter Stormare, Noah Emmerich, Mark Ruffalo, Brian Van Holt, France O'Connor, Christian Slater
+- Nicolas Cage, Adam Beach, Peter Stormare, Noah Emmerich, Mark Ruffalo, Brian Van Holt, Frances O'Connor, Christian Slater

 - Slant is reaching more readers than ever before, but advertising revenue across the Internet is falling fast, hitting independently owned and operated publications like ours the hardest.
 We’ve watched many of our fellow media sites fall by the way side in recent years, but we’re determined to stick around.

 We’ve never asked our readers for financial support before, and we’re committed to keeping our content free and accessible—meaning no paywalls or subscription fees.
 If you like what we do, however, please consider becoming a Slant patron.

 You can also make a one-time donation via PayPal: